danielayikugeorge/CUSTOMER-SEGMENTATION-AND-RFM-ANALYSIS/README (3).md

 **RFM Analysis**

 RFM analysis is a powerful technique used by data scientists and marketing professionals to understand and segment customers based on their buying behavior.
-By analyzing three key metrics—recency, frequency, and monetary value—businesses can gain valuable insights into customer engagement, loyalty, and overall value.
+By analyzing three key metrics—recency,frequency, and monetary value—businesses can gain valuable insights into customer engagement, loyalty, and overall value.

 → Recency:→ Measures the time elapsed since a customer's last purchase, indicating how recently they have interacted with the business.
 → Frequency:→ Indicates how often a customer makes purchases, providing insights into their level of engagement and loyalty.